 One of the most beautiful, tranquil, and spiritual places in India, the Golden Temple, also known as Shri Harmandir Sahib, is the holiest shrine in all of Sikhism.
 Nestled at the heart of the beautiful city of Amritsar in Punjab , the Golden Temple is one of the most visited religious places in India, and not just by the locals, but by tourists from across the globe.
 The stunning golden façade of the temple, its intricate architecture, surrounding serene pond, and the daily Langar (community kitchen) is what keeps the visitors and devotees visit the place again and again.
 The Golden Temple welcome devotees and visitors from all religions and faiths and serves over 1 lakh people everyday in langar from all walks of life.

 There is a Sikh Museum inside the main entrance clock tower which depicts the oppression faced by the Sikhs during the Mughal empire, the British Raj, and the Central Government of 1984.
-The Golden Temple is a significant part of the Sikh community and I visited by every Sikh once in the lifetime no matter where they live.
-The peace and solace it offerwhile you sit beside the Amrit Sarovar is something worth experiencing once in the lifetime, and to collect that memory to rejoice forever.
+The Golden Temple is a significant part of the Sikh community and is visited by every Sikh once in the lifetime no matter where they live.
+The peace and solace it offers while you sit beside the Amrit Sarovar is something worth experiencing once in the lifetime, and to collect that memory to rejoice forever.

 The Harmandir Sahib (central temple) is joined to the pathway by a marble causeway known as the Guru’s Bridge.
 This path depicts the journey of the soul after death.
 The tank at the center of the compound is supported by marble stairways and is considered to have healing powers that can cure many skins related and other diseases.
 Some of the main elements inside Shri Harmandir Sahib and its architecture –

 While visiting the stunning Golden Temple, make sure you taste the scrumptious and pure prasad served here in the temple premises and offer your service as well.
 The temple has the largest kitchen in the world where meal is cooked for over 1 lakh devotees and visitors every day from every walk of life and every faith.